 Selling is like a dance — there's a rhythm to it.
 It’s important to know when it’s time to lead and when it’s time to be led.
 Remember to move at the prospect’s pace and be considerate of their half of the bargain.

 Just like rejection, salespeople deal with objections every day.

 Customers will almost always have questions and concerns about a product they’re being offered.
 Legitimate objections will come up regularly.
 It’s the door to door salesperson’s job to address and overcome these objections in order to make the sale.

 This is where your product knowledge comes into play.
 By knowing everything about the product you’re selling, you can anticipate these objections and have an answer for any potential roadblock in the way of selling.

 In general, objection handling comes down to four simple steps:

-In D2D sales, you’ve got to play the long game.
-This means following up with your customers and building a relationship.
+In D2D sales, you have to think of the big picture- AKA the long term value.
+This means following up with your customers and building a relationship that will last.

-If they already bought the product in your initial encounter, it’s a great way to ensure the customer is satisfied with it, and allows you the opportunity to answer any questions that have arisen since your last visit.
+If they already bought the product in your initial encounter, it’s a great way to ensure the customer is satisfied.
+Follow-ups create the opportunity to answer any questions that have arisen since your last visit.
 It’s also a prime opportunity to upsell.